Posts

 Image

-Traditionally, Christmas is a happy time associated with joy and happiness.
-It is also a time of year that, despite all the cheer and joviality, also has something of a dark side to it and holds a distinct chill.
-There is many a ghost story connected to Christmas such as A Christmas Carol by Charles Dickens and several ghoulish tales by MR James were actually written specially to be read at Christmas.
-Even the idea of Santa Claus has a few creepy connotations – the thought of someone snaking and shimmying their way down your chimney and into your home is actually quite sinister when you think about it.
+Despite all the associations of cheer and joviality, Christmastime also has a dark side to it.
+Pre-Christian solstice festivals regarded mid-winter as an important time, when the nights grow longer, and (similarly to Samhain) the veil between the world of the living and the dead becomes thinner.
+There's a strange British tradition of reading ghost stories at Christmastime that dates back to Victorian times.
+There's also many a ghost story connected to Christmas, such as A Christmas Carol by Charles Dickens and many ghoulish tales by MR James were actually written specially to be read at Christmas.
+Even the idea of Santa Claus coming into your house through the chimney has a few creepy connotations.
 This notion certainly hasn’t been wasted on a few filmmakers who set out to sabotage the ‘seasonal cheer’ of Christmas with violence, blood on snow and all kinds of savage ‘slays.’
-Below are a few of the best Christmas themed shockers to check out if you fancy giving yourself a fright this Christmas.
-You know, just to balance out all that bloody cheeriness.
-Twas the night before Ch
+Below are a few of the best Christmas themed shockers to check out if you fancy giving yourself a fr

 I Sell the Dead